How to Start a PCP Chapter

 1. Explore the Primary Care Progress network and movement.
 Read our mission and check out existing chapter websites.
 Create a profile on the PCP website.

-2. Have a one-to-one call with Stephanie Aines to introduce yourself to introduce yourself to the PCP Field Team and discuss why you are thinking of starting a chapter.
+2. Have a one-to-one call with Stephanie Aines to introduce yourself to the PCP Field Team and discuss why you are thinking of starting a chapter.
 A one-to-one is an organizing practice necessary for leadership and building teams.

 3. Recruit your leadership team of 3-7 people: